ipfs/rainbow/docs/environment-variables.md

 The special value `auto` expands to network-appropriate defaults from autoconf when [`RAINBOW_AUTOCONF`](#rainbow_autoconf) is enabled.

 Default: `. : auto`

+### `RAINBOW_DNSLINK_GATEWAY_DOMAINS`

+Comma-separated list of domains allowed to use [DNSLink](https://dnslink.dev/) resolution via the `Host` header.

+When set, only domains in this list (and their subdomains) can trigger DNSLink resolution.
+This provides a safelist mechanism for DNSLink on public gateways, preventing arbitrary domains from using the gateway's DNSLink resolution capabilities.

+Example: passing `example.com,mysite.org` will allow DNSLink resolution only for:
+- `example.com` (exact match)
+- `sub.example.com` (subdomain match)
+- `mysite.org` (exact match)
+- Any subdomain of `mysite.org`

+When a domain not in this list is accessed, the gateway will not attempt DNSLink resolution for that domain.

+Default: not set (all domains can use DNSLink - backward compatible)

+> [!NOTE]
+> This setting only controls which domains can use DNSLink resolution.
+It does not affect regular `/ipfs/` or `/ipns/` path access.

 ### `RAINBOW_BOOTSTRAP`